chickenPopcorn/EqEq/notes/language-reference-manual.md

 - [x] TODO(nam): builtin functions
   - [x] range: declared as built-in func
 - [ ] TODO(nam): issues to address to the group
+  - [ ] can contexts be combined? how does one make use of equations from different contexts in one `find` block?
   - [ ] what types of argument does range() accept?
   - [ ] what's the format of a vector?
 [2 3 5]
   - [ ] should we have for loop?